 There is a lot to see and do at the Festival of the Arts.
 Free programs are available around the event that list schedules and all the activities.
 All the information is also available right here on the website.
 Please use the menu on the left to find schedules, menus, maps and more.

 Located at N. Walker Avenue & Patience Latting Circle, N. Walker Avenue & Couch Drive, N. Walker Avenue & Colcord Drive, N. Lee Avenue & Couch Drive, and N. Lee Avenue & Colcord Drive.

 Festival Headquarters is located east of the Six Day Cellars tent in the center of Bicentennial Park.
 You may go here for event information or should you lose any members of your party.

 Police, first aid, and emergency personnel are on the grounds at all times.
-The First Aid station is located on Colcord north of the park.
+Police are located on the third floor of the Civic Center.
+The First Aid station is located North of Artist Tent 21.

 MidFirst Bank ATM

-MidFirst Bank, the official bank of the Festival, has ATM locations on the north International Food Row, and in the T-Shirt tent in the park.
+MidFirst Bank, the official bank of the Festival, has ATM locations inside Art Sales Booth 1 & 3.

 The Festival is open rain or shine.
 When it’s raining is one of the best times to be at the Festival, as it’s easier to get up close to the art.

 Artists, performers and menus are subject to change.

 Festival at a Glance